shuhelahmed1/success-institute/README.md

 ## 1. You can learn diffenrent languages from this website
-## 2. You can also learn Web Developement, Graphics Desigin
+## 2. You can also learn Web Developement, Graphics Design
-## 3. Our teaching quality is the best among the country
+## 3. Our teaching quality is the best